Streamlining tracking number creation: more numbers and fewer mistakes

 Too many steps leading to drop-off and inaccurate setup

-The tracking number creation wizard saw ~30% drop-off in the questionnaire alone, and many created numbers were misconfigured, undermining attribution accuracy.
-I noted this as the highest-leverage opportunity.
+The number creation wizard saw ~30% drop-off in the questionnaire alone, and many created numbers were misconfigured, undermining attribution accuracy.

 The flow relied on rigid binary questions that overwhelmed new users and slowed experienced users, leading many to create one “catch-all” number instead of campaign-specific numbers.